 A recent Google aerial photo labels the body of water “Elliot Lake,” although the lake was dry by 1970.
 To the right is Ward Plaza.

 Elliot Lake was fed by a creek.
 That creek has been channeled from Nara Vista Trail around the old lake bed and into a tunnel that passes under Riverside Drive and eastward to Sycamore Creek.

 Tandy Lake.
 This plat provided by Caleb Tandy shows Tandy Lake just south of “Fort Worth-Dallas Boulevard” (Lancaster Avenue) on the East Side near the Tandy Lake stop on the interurban.
 East Side pioneer Roger Tandy in the nineteenth century dammed a creek on his sprawling ranch to form a lake between today’s Ayers and Collard streets.
-Tandy Lake was a popular recreational area.
+Tandy Lake, like Tyler’s Lake, was a popular recreational area.
 According to the Star-Telegram the lake was drained in 1918 in response to a flu epidemic.
 The home of Poly civic leader George Tandy, son of Roger, is labeled in the lower right of the map.
 Some of the streets north of Lancaster were named for Tandy family members.
 During the first half of the twentieth century the neighborhood had a Tandy Lake Grocery, Tandy Lake Service Station, Tandy Lake Drug Store, and Tandy Lake Garage.
 George Tandy Elementary School north of the lake originally was called “Tandy Lake School.”

 This postcard may depict an interurban car passing Tandy Lake.